 The Aged Care Reform Now movement has been formed to put pressure on the government to ACT on the recommendations.
 This interview advocates that there are many recommendations that the government does not need to “digest”.
 They could simply act on them.
 Now.

 - New ‘people-powered’ movement unveiled.
 March 01, 2021.
 Aged Care Guide.

 - Royal Commission finds “unacceptably high levels of substandard care” March 2, 2021, Overnight with Michael McLaren, 2GB Radio

-Dr. Sarah Russell explains the need for reform – “there had been almost 20 inquiries into the aged care sector over the past two decades but, despite some fantastic recommendations, there had been little change.”
+The need for reform is explained– “there had been almost 20 inquiries into the aged care sector over the past two decades but, despite some fantastic recommendations, there had been little change.”

 - Royal Commission finds “unacceptably high levels of substandard care”.
 March 2, 2021.
 4BC News Talk